Tax Clinic IApplication to the Tax Clinic

 To establish a professional relationship with your clients, you must act and look professional!
 This is especially true when you meet with international students who come to you for legal advice.
 When you maintain office hours at Tax Clinic I, meet with clients, or make community-education presentations, you are required to wear appropriate business attire.
 Please do not wear blue jeans, sweat pants or shorts if you visit the Clinic offices during regular business hours (no matter the reason).
 Of course, you are required to wear a business suit to any court appearances you make.

-Instead of a textbook, each clinician may access classroom materials on TWEN.
-The TWEN site contains:
+Instead of a textbook, each clinician may access classroom materials on the Tax Clinic Portal.
+The Tax Clinic Portal contains:

 - Tax Clinic Procedures Manual